Merit Systems Protection Board (MSPB)

 Why You Should Have Legal Representation:

 Deciding whether to hire an attorney is an important decision in the MSPB appeal process because your federal government career is on the line.
-You have the right to be represented by a San Diego MSPB attorney during this complicated legal process.
+You have the right to be represented by a MSPB attorney during this complicated legal process.
 The Edmunds Law Firm has counseled and represented individuals before the MSPB for over 25 years.
 Please contact our office for a consultation.

 Cost of Representation